 Ballooning in the Hunter Valley vineyards

-The Hunter Valley is the state’s most popular winegrowing area – and there are few more novel ways to see it than from the basket of a hot air balloon.
-The views are simply breathtaking.
-The flight ends with a champagne breakfast and sublime memories of sunrise over the vineyards.
+The Hunter Valley is Australia’s oldest wine growing region- – and there are few more novel and breath-taking ways to see it than from the basket of a hot air balloon.
+Visit over 150 wineries and cellars, taste cheese, chocolates and the abundance of fresh local produce.